simetenn/uncertainpy/README.md

 `uncertainpy.NestModel` requires the external simulator [Nest](http://www.nest-simulator.org/installation) (with Python), a simulator for network of neurons.
-This must be installed by the user.
+Nest must be installed by the user.

 ### Test suite